 Since my return to the U.K, I have been looking for self-employment, with flexible hours, and just anything but a desk job… Which brought me to the idea of the shared economy opportunities (like Uber and Airbnb), where Amazon Logistics offer similar opportunities through their Amazon Flex multi-drop delivery drivers.
-Which may not seem like a “dream job” but I do literally pay lots of cash to drive aimlessly through Europe and Asia on road trips (e.g. we only arrived back from 8 days of snow in the Scottish Highlands).
-At the same time, when working as an Amazon Flex delivery driver, I would instead be paid roughly £400 a week (after van rental etc.) to drive around Northern Ireland dropping off parcels.
-So I was for once in my life I was excited about a job and in becoming an Amazon Delivery Provider through the Amazon Flex program.
-Which adds as well to my other incomes as an Amazon Sales Associate, and a KDP Publisher with Amazon, as my life would become ‘Peak Amazon’ as an Amazon Delivery Provider through the Amazon Flex program.
-However things did not turn out as expected, which I will highlight throughout this article, with the procedures and pitfalls of becoming an Amazon Delivery Driver with Amazon Flex.
+Which may not seem like a “dream job” but I do literally pay lots of money to drive aimlessly through Europe and Asia on road trips (e.g. we only arrived back from 8 days of snow in the Scottish Highlands).
+At the same time, when working as an Amazon Flex delivery driver, I could make roughly £400 a week (after van rental etc.) to drive around Northern Ireland dropping off parcels.
+So I was for once in my life excited about a job and in becoming an Amazon Delivery Provider through the Amazon Flex program.
+Which adds as well to my other self-employed services as an Amazon Sales Associate, and a KDP Publisher with Amazon.
+As my life would become ‘Peak Amazon’.
+So along the way, I share the processes, procedures and pitfalls of becoming an Amazon Delivery Driver with Amazon Flex.

 Things You Need?